Privilege Escalation

 Tar Capability

-We have another example “tar” which is same as above where the admin supposed to used capabilities to extract high privilege file that are restricted for other users, that should be extracted by specific user let’s say by user “demo”.
+We have another example, “tar,” which is the same as above, where the admin uses capabilities to extract high-privilege files that restrict other users, and a specific user, let’s say user “demo,” extracts them.

-Let’s take an example: The admin wants to assign a role, where the user “demo” can take the backup of files as root, for this task the admin has set read capability on tar program.
-This can be accomplished with following commands on the host machine.
+Let’s take an example: The admin wants to assign a role, where the user “demo” can take the backup of files as root.
+For this task, the admin has set read capability on the tar program.
+This can be accomplished with the following commands on the host machine.

 which tar